school-of-data/GIS-curriculum/south-africa/module8/module8.md

 **Thiessen (Voronoi) polygons.** Imagine you have to make a series of administrative decisions in your district based on how many schools there are and what specific areas they serve.
 Geospatial analysis can be of assistance.
 You can start by calculating the Thiessen polygons.
 Based on an area containing at least two points, a Thiessen Polygon is a 2-dimensional shape which boundaries contain all space which is closer to a point within the area than any other point without the area.
 A good use example is in meteorology, where weather stations are discrete points, yet the information collected is considered to be measured out on the surface based on the thiessen polygons.

 To respond to the above question, we will run the algorithm only for points that have the attribute school at type.
 Thus, make the selection as instructed in module 6.
 You should have 88 features selected on layer pois_cleaned.
-Go to **Vector ‣ Geometry Tools ‣ Voronoi Polygons..** After setting the parameters - select the point layer for which we want the Voronoi polygons calculated and a 30% extension so that the entire Pampanga province is contained, you should see a result like in figure 8.28d.
+Go to **Vector ‣ Geometry Tools ‣ Voronoi Polygons..** After setting the parameters - select the point layer for which we want the Voronoi polygons calculated and a 30% extension so that the entire Gauteng is contained, you should see a result like in figure 8.28d.

 ![Filtering the poi layer to get all schools](media/fig828_a.png "Filtering the poi layer to get all schools")